Medical Laboratory Science

 Students spend the majority of their scheduled time in the core clinical laboratory program in chemistry, hematology, immunohematology, and microbiology.
 In addition, they can either spend time in a variety of clinical laboratory rotations designed to enrich their core clinical experiences or participate in research.
 In research, a collaborative project is supervised by a faculty member in the Department of Laboratory Medicine.
 Enrichment rotations include subspecialty sections in chemistry, hematology, microbiology, and/or immunohematology; molecular diagnostics laboratories; and laboratories where skills in several sections are utilized.

 Students in the Medical Laboratory Science Program also learn proper specimen collection techniques, including phlebotomy (drawing blood) since phlebotomy may be part of their role as medical laboratory scientists, especially in smaller hospital or clinic settings.
-Phlebotomy orientation includes review of educational software (Phlebotomy TutorTM) and the opportunity to practice on "simulated training arms" before collecting samples from other students and eventually, under supervision, from patients.
+Phlebotomy orientation includes review of educational software (Phlebotomy TutorTM) and the opportunity to practice on "simulated training arms" before collecting samples from other students.

 In the clinical year, the student must be able to be present in the clinical laboratory full-time, 40 hours per week.

-Applicants who require accommodation in order to meet these standards should contact the University of Washington Disabled Student Services at (206) 543-8924 after they have been accepted into the program.
+Applicants who require accommodation in order to meet these standards should contact the University of Washington Disability Resources for Students after they have been accepted into the program.

 Graduation Requirements for Medical Laboratory Science